thelonehegelian/thelonehegelian/README.md

 - 🌱 I'm always learning something, but these days I am learning about network programming using Rust and NFTs
 - 🫶 I’m looking to collaborate on anything interesting, but ideally should be something useful
 - 💬 You can talk to me about (anything really) but mostly films, literature, history, philosophy, coding
-- 👨🏻‍🎓 Encode Club Expert Solidity alumnus
+- 👨🏻‍🎓 Encode Club Expert Solidity and ZK Bootcamp alumnus
 - 📫 Reach me via https://discordapp.com/users/dijkstras_nightmare#4700